 - In Gulliver's Travels the Houyhnhnms, basically sentient horses, are mentioned to have some kind of nearly invisible dewclaw near the hoof.
 Gulliver once gives one a needle and she threads it effortlessly.
 The fact that a horse would have a lot of trouble getting and keeping even one hoof up even standing still, and they aren't really equipped to see their own hooves very well, doesn't come up.

-- Miranda Fallow, turned into a bird in Dr Franklins Island, has wings with a look of hands to their tips, but those are just feathers.
+- Dr. Franklin's Island averts this, though it appears at first that it's going to play it straight.
+Miranda Fallow, turned into a bird, has wings with a look of hands to their tips, but those are just feathers.
 She has to manipulate things with her feet and beak.

 - With thousands of cards representing the creatures of Magic: The Gathering, and hundreds representing equipment of some kind, the questions of how a Graceful Antelope wields the Sword of Kaldra, or how a Wall of Fire wears a Coral Helm, were asked long ago, and mostly explained away with, well...